 The sauce used to coat Yakitori is called tare sauce.
 Tare sauce is more commonly know in the English speaking world as teriyaki.

-For this recipe we make our own tare sauce because it’s more flavorful and delicious then the store bought version but if you are short on time you can buy some premade teriyaki.
+For this recipe we make our own tare sauce because it’s more flavorful and delicious then the store bought version but if you are short on time you can buy some premade teriyaki or make this super quick teriyaki recipe.

 Yakitori is usually cooked on a charcoal grill with a wire grate.
 The charcoal provides special flavor and the wire grate helps avoid the skewers sticking and allows excess sauce to drip down.